-Regarding the Western Kyushu Route of the Kyushu Shinkansen, construction by the Japan Railway Construction, Transport and Technology Agency (JRTT) is ongoing between Takeo Onsen and Nagasaki (Nishi-Kyushu Shinkansen) primarily using full specification rolling stock.
-In the fall of FY2022, we plan to temporarily open business by implementing a relay system which involves using conventional rolling stock between Hakata and Takeo Onsen and having passengers change trains at Takeo Onsen Station.
+Regarding the Western Kyushu Route of the Kyushu Shinkansen, construction by the Japan Railway Construction, Transport and Technology Agency (JRTT) as the owner was implemented between Takeo Onsen and Nagasaki (Nishi-Kyushu Shinkansen) for the full standard.
+On September 23, 2022, we temporarily opened business by implementing a relay system which involves using conventional rolling stock between Hakata and Takeo Onsen and having passengers change trains at Takeo Onsen Station.

 Regarding the route between Shin-Tosu and Takeo Onsen, the Group originally planned to introduce FGT rolling stock using conventional lines.
 However, on July 14, 2017 the Ministry of Land, Infrastructure, Transport and Tourism's Free Gauge Technology Evaluation Committee determined that issues remain regarding the safety and economic feasibility of FGT rolling stock.
 In response to this and other matters, with consideration for the development status of FGT rolling stock, on July 19, 2018, at a meeting of the review board of the ruling party Shinkansen promotion project team for the Kyushu Shinkansen (Western Kyushu Route) (hereinafter referred to as the "review board"), plans to introduce FGT rolling stock were abandoned.
-At a later review board meeting on August 5, 2019, a basic policy for making optimal progress with regard to the Kyushu Shinkansen (Western Route) was implemented, which emphasized the appropriateness of installing full rolling stock with double-tracks between Shin-Tosu and Takeo Onsen in favor of the relay system at Takeo Onsen Station, which is not a permanent solution.
+At a later review board meeting on August 5, 2019, a basic policy for making optimal progress with regard to the Kyushu Shinkansen (Western Route) was implemented, which emphasized the appropriateness of installing full rolling stock with double-tracks between Shin-Tosu and

+Takeo Onsen in favor of the relay system at Takeo Onsen Station, which is not a permanent solution.
 The policy also calls for the Ministry of Land, Infrastructure and Tourism, together with Saga Prefecture, Nagasaki Prefecture and the JR Kyushu Group to hold future consultations and further their investigations into these matters, with a request made to the Ministry of Land, Infrastructure, Transport and Tourism to conduct these consultations and report to the review board.
-Following this, by October 23, 2020, there had been three consultations between the Ministry of Land, Infrastructure, Transport and Tourism and Saga Prefecture, a consultation on November 26, 2020, between the Ministry of Land, Infrastructure, Transport and Tourism and the JR Kyushu Group, and a consultation on December 25, 2020 between the Ministry of Land, Infrastructure, Transport and Tourism and Nagasaki Prefecture.
-However, the method of development between Shin-Tosu and Takeo Onsen has yet to be decided.
+Following this, there had been consultations between the Ministry of Land, Infrastructure, Transport and Tourism and Saga Prefecture, between the Ministry of Land, Infrastructure, Transport and Tourism and the JR Kyushu Group, and between the Ministry of Land, Infrastructure, Transport and Tourism and Nagasaki Prefecture.
+Despite these individual consultations, no agreement has been reached, so the method of development between Shin-Tosu and Takeo Onsen has yet to be decided.

-2. Cost Burden of the Development of New Shinkansen Lines
+(2) Cost Burden of the Development of New Shinkansen Lines

 National government, local governments, and the JR Companies assume the cost of new Shinkansen lines constructed by JRTT.
-JR companies pay for the following two types of costs (the Company pays for the first type only).

-- i.
-Usage fees and other charges paid by the JR Company as the operator of the new Shinkansen lines - ii.
-A portion of the transfer proceeds for existing Shinkansen facilities
+The Company pays usage fees and other charges as the operator of the new Shinkansen lines.